NCrashed/FostomEngine/README.md

 cmake
 make
 ```
-Finally copy src/libglfw.so into project Bin derectory (if it doesn't exist, create).
+Finally copy src/libglfw.so into project bin derectory (if it doesn't exist, create).

 Windows:
 MinGW: